YSPlop/portfolio-v2/public/blogs/devops-challenge-2/index.md

 # Connect a GitHub Repo with AWS

-> Credit to nextwork.org for intructing
+> Credit to nextwork.org for assisting with instructions and content

 **Author:** Yukash Sivaraj
 **Email:** sivarajyukash@gmail.com